BloxyLabs/Docker-installation-and-commands-for-Raspberry-Pi/README.md

 ```
 docker ps
 ```
--p is for maaping ports from the host to the container
+-p is for mapping ports from the host to the container
 ```
 docker run -p 80:80
 ```